 Logical Fallacy Ad Hominem is becoming a common tactic in politics.
 Discrediting the person is always a distraction from the substance of other arguments.

-Example calling someone a demeaning name when addressing them, “She’s bad.”
+For example, calling someone a demeaning name when addressing them, “She’s bad.”
 Using repetition works.
-Even if this slander has no basis.
-The common person will associate “she’s bad” with her, whoever she is, regardless if she’s done anything bad.
+Even if this slander has no basis, the ordinary person will associate “she’s bad” with her, whoever she is, regardless if she’s done anything wrong.
 You would think this simple tactic would be too transparent to work, but sadly it still does.
-Watch the Presidential debates of 2016 in the United States.
+Re-watch the Presidential debates of 2016 in the United States.

 6) Personal Incredulity Fallacy

 Essentially they are saying they don’t understand the argument or the facts.
 So, because it’s too complicated, it can’t be valid.
 Some scientific subjects can be complicated.
 Subjects like biological evolution, for example.
 To understand how it works, you need more than a passing knowledge of several fields of science.
 So, claiming something is not true because you don’t understand it is a fall-back strategy.
 When one does not understand the subject matter’s complexity, they assume it must be false.